-If your family's TAFDC is stopped because of not meeting the work requirement or not complying with your Employment Development Plan, you can get your case reopened if:
+If your family's TAFDC is stopped because of not meeting the work requirement or not complying with your Pathways to Work Plan, you can get your case reopened if:

-- You did an activity while your case was closed, such as work, education, training, or job search), - You do the job search requirements for new applicants.
-See Question 102, below, DTA Online Guide (Applicant Who Has Used 60 Day Work Search), - DTA did not find you an appropriate and available community service placement.
+- You enroll in an activity and agree to a new Plan, even if you change programs, - You provide proof of employment or other work activity, - DTA finds you should be exempt from the work program requirements see Question 36, - You have a "good cause" reason for not meeting the work program requirements see Question 58, - DTA did not find you an appropriate and available community service placement.
 DTA has a duty to find you an appropriate and available community service placement if you need one.
 See Question 55 above.
 DTA Operations Memo 2011-34 (July 5, 2011).
 If DTA didn't do this, you have good cause for not complying and should be put back on benefits even if you are not doing an activity.
 See Question 58.